 After all, proper mixing of the ingredients aka macaronage (you can use this word if you want to show off in front of your friends) is one of the most important steps when making macarons.
 If you don’t mix the batter enough, you will end up with a rough meringue cookie, usually pointed on the top.
 Mix the batter too much, and when you pipe macarons, they will spread way more than they are supposed to, and loose their round shape.
 Neither is a good thing.

-Remember ?
+Remember making sponge cake?
 When you mix the yolks, meringue and dry ingredients it is of most importance that you don’t overmix the batter, and that you don’t loose the air incorporated into the meringue.
 You will achieve that by folding the ingredients just enough until you get a uniform mixture and not a single stir more!
 With macaron batter it is a little bit different.

 You do fold the meringue until it is all incorporated, but for making macarons it is necessary to overmix the batter!
 And not just that, you need to overmix it to a certain point!